Installer Directory

 • If you use it to replace your conventional heating, either by gas or electric boiler, it can dramatically reduce your energy bills.
 How much you will save will depend on the initial cost of installation and the type of fuel source being replaced.

-• You might be able to benefit from the government’s Boiler Upgrade Scheme (BUS) which offers home owners a grant of £7500 to help towards the upfront costs.
-You don't have to pay this money back and it's simple and easy to recieve.
+• You might be able to benefit from the government’s Boiler Upgrade Scheme (BUS) which offers homeowners a grant of £7500 to help towards the upfront costs.
+You don't have to pay this money back and it's simple and easy to receive.

 • Although it is also dependent on the type of fuel you are replacing, you could significantly reduce your carbon emissions and contribute to halting global warming.